beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 #### Debiasing Word Embeddings

-- bias here not meaning bias or variance,<span style="color:red"> means the gender, ethnicity, sexual orientation bias</span>.
+- bias here not meaning bias/variance,<span style="color:red"> means the gender, ethnicity, sexual orientation bias</span>.
-   - 比如 man: programmer as Woman: Homemaker; 比如 man: Doctor as Mother: Nurse;
+   - 比如 man: programmer as Woman: Homemaker; 比如 man: Doctor as Mother: Nurse; should be preferable output man as programmer and woman as programer
-- Word embeddings可以reflect gender, ethnicity ages... <span style="color:red"> biases of text used to train to model</span>.
+- Word embeddings可以reflect gender, ethnicity ages... <span style="color:red"> biases of text used to train to model</span> as bias is related to socioeconomic status
 - we try to change learning algorithm to diminish as much as possible to eliminiate these types of undesirable biases

-Address bias:
+  - The bias the model pick up tend to reflect the biases in text written by people

+**Address bias**:

 1. <span style="background-color:#FFFF00">**Identiy bias direction**</span>-
    - 比如用 embeded vector $$ e_{he} - e_{she}; e_{male} - e_{female} $$... then averge them(In original paper, use Singular Value Decomposition instead of average)
    - average 得到<span style="color:red">**bias direction**</span>(1 dimension.
-In original paper, bias direction can be higher than 1 dimensional), 垂直的bias direction是 non-bias direction(299 dimension)
+In original paper, bias direction can be higher than 1 dimensional), 垂直的bias direction是 non-bias direction(if bias is 1 dimension,  non-bias is 299 dimension)
 2. <span style="background-color:#FFFF00">**Neutralization**</span>:
-   - _definitional e.g gender is intrinsic in definition 的是grandmother, grandfather, 不是definitional比如 doctor, babysitter_
+   - _definitional e.g gender is intrinsic in definition 的是grandmother, grandfather, non-definitional比如 doctor, babysitter_
-   - 对于non-definitional 的word， <span style="color:red">**project** them to get rid of bias 到**non-bias direction**</span>;
+   - 对于non-definitional 的word， <span style="color:red">**project** them onto **non-bias direction** to get rid of bias</span>;
-   - 对于如何选取什么word neutralized,, e,g, doctor is not gender specific whereas grandfather / grandmother should not made non-gender specific. 再比如 Beard should be close to male not female  author的看法；train a classifier to try to figure out 什么word是definitional 什么不是; 大多数英语单词都是non-definitional的
+   - 对于如何选取什么word neutralized,, e,g, doctor is not gender specific need to be neutralized,  whereas grandfather / grandmother should not made non-gender specific. 再比如 Beard should be close to male not female
+     -  author；train a classifier to try to figure out 什么word是definitional(e.g. 什么word是gender specific) 什么不是; 大多数英语单词都是not definitional的
 3. <span style="background-color:#FFFF00">**Equalize pairs**</span>:
-   - 比如 grandfather vs grandmother, boy vs girl(only difference in embedding is gender), 比如下图中 babysitter 的project的点距离grandmother比grandfather 更近, which is a bias;
+   - 比如 grandfather vs grandmother, boy vs girl-> <span style="color:red">want to only difference in embedding is gender</span>, 比如下图中 distance between babysitter's projection and grandmother is smaller than the distance between babysitter's projection and grandfather, which is a bias;
-    - 所以移动grandfather 和 grandmother to <span style="color:red">pair points</span> (到距离Non-bias direction的距离一样的点);
+    - 所以移动grandfather 和 grandmother to <span style="color:red">pair points</span> (到距离Non-bias axis的距离一样的点);
     - 选取equalized pairs不会很多，可以hand-picked